a solopreneur's a-z guide on

 BRAND IDENTITY suite

-This 40+ page bloat-free manual will help you gather, prepare, and assemble all of the assets you need to create a brand identity suite that flaunts your personality and fascinates your buyers.
+This 40+ page bloat-free manual will help you gather, prepare, and assemble all of the assets you need to create a brand identity that flaunts your personality and fixates on your state of mind.

-This turn-by-turn how-to manual outlines my entire psychology-backed approach to design, called Identity Stenciling, which is a three-phase process for identifying where your brand’s state of mind intersects with your buyer’s belief system and developing those intersections into your brand identity guidelines.
+This turn-by-turn how-to manual outlines my entire personality-backed approach to design, called Identity Stenciling, which is a three-phase process for identifying where your brand’s state of mind intersects with your buyer’s belief system and developing those intersections into a visual world that looks like it was ripped out of your wildest dreams.